salebab/larasponse/readme.md

     {
         $this->response = $response;

-        // Fractal's parseIncludes are available to set here
+        // The Fractal parseIncludes() is available to use here
         $this->response->parseIncludes(Input::get('includes'));
     }